Glossary

 Social counselling

-Counselling service provided by the Studentenwerk and often also the ASTA for students with social problems, e.g. with student finance.
+Counselling service provided by the Studentenwerk and often also by the ASTA for students facing social difficulties, e.g. with regard to funding their studies.

 SS